-Projection must?
+Projection much?
 This low and venal man is wasting away, throwing all his favorite hits to the American people including his base.
 Read the numbers: the only folks who think we’re doing great are 30% of the population because their king told them so.
 The rest of us should start gearing up now.
 There’s a Congress to control and a reckoning to be had.

 "Against stupidity, the very gods themselves contend in vain," to quote Schiller.
 Until more people wake up to Trump's madness, I fear nothing will change.
 I was happy to see at least four Republican representatives breaking rank with sycophantic Mike Johnson.
 Calling our "representatives" is important, and so is joining the next Indivisible protest.
 Let's hope Trump doesn't go further off the rails in the next few weeks.